TnTech-ECE/CapstoneStarterRepo/README.md

 Liam Counasse

 Adrin Jackson
+I am an intern with TVA.
+Some hobbies of mine are hiking and golfing with my friends and exploring new restaraunts.

 Conor Orr
 I am involved in multiple campus organizations.
 I am a practical problem solver and love getting my hands dirty.